bcko/Ud-FS-LinuxServerConfig-LightSail/L02_Linux_Security.md

    - how to configure a firewall.

 ## The Rule of Least Privilege
-- a user or an application only has enough permission to do its job, nothing extra.
+- Definition: a user or an application only has enough permission to do its job, nothing extra.

 ## Becoming a Super User

-Since every Linux machine comes with the user name root and that user is super powerful, they can do anything they want on this machine.
-It's very common to disable the ability to remotely log in as root.
+- every Linux machine comes with the user name root
+- root user can do anything they want on this machine.
+- It's very common to disable the ability to remotely log in as root.
-Instead, we'll log in as a user we create, and then we can run individual commands as root by using another command.
-This is to make any potential attacker's job a little more difficult by eliminating the username that they already know exists on this on this box.
-Our vagrant virtual machine has already set up the security pattern for us and many other cloud providers will do this for you, as well.
+- Instead, we'll log in as a user we create, and then we can run individual commands as root by using another command.
+- This is to make any potential attacker's job a little more difficult by eliminating the username that they already know exists on this on this box.
-If not, it's highly advised that this be one of the very first things you do when you're setting up a new server.
+- it's highly advised that this be one of the very first things you do when you're setting up a new server.
-We'll cover exactly how to do that a bit later.
-Let's run that same command again, except this time we'll prepend the command with this sudo command here.
-Now we see the results.
-The sudo command ran this command as if we were root.

 ## sudo vs su

-It's typically regarded as a best practice that you not use the `su` command.
+- It's typically regarded as a best practice that you not use the `su` command.
-Why?
-The rule of least privilege that we discussed earlier.
-Do you really need to switch your entire working context over to the root user to run a single, or even a few, commands?
-What happens if you forget that you are currently within SU?
-You could potentially do some extremely damaging operations, and there's no safety net there to warn you when doing so.
+- if you forget that you are currently within SU, You could potentially do some extremely damaging operations, and there's no safety net there to warn you when doing so.
-Now, not every user has the ability to work as the superuser.
+- not every user has the ability to work as the superuser.
 You have to give that user those permissions specifically.
-We'll cover that in more detail when we start adding new users.
-For now, you know how to perform operations as the root user, and that's all we need to start managing software known as packages on this machine.
-So let's dive into that a bit.

 ## Package Source Lists